 Integration of renewables and accommodation of flows;

-Access to cheap energy and increase the use of more efficient production, resulting in a positive impact on the energy price.
+Access to energy with lower prices and an increase in the use of more efficient production.
+This will have a positive impact on energy prices.

 To find out more, click here.